 “It’s all about knowing your worth,” she said.
 “We’ve always been here, like the Underground Railroad.
 But it’s surfaced now.
 In a big way.
 It’s a rail train.”

 Black women powered the civil rights movement, but rarely became its stars.
 Women like Fannie Lou Hamer, Diane Nash, Myrlie Evers, Ella Baker and Dorothy Height never held political office, but they played a critical role, said Nadia Brown, a Purdue University political science professor.

 Only occasionally did their work lead to elective office, as it did when Shirley Chisholm became the first Black woman elected to Congress, in 1968, and a candidate for president in 1972.

 But the landscape changed dramatically over the last several cycles.
 Just two years ago, five Black women were elected to Congress, four of them in majority-white districts, according to the Higher Heights Black Women in American Politics 2019 survey.
-Congress now has more Black women than ever before: 22 congresswomen and Harris in the Senate, just the second to serve in that chamber and a prominent contender to be Biden’s running mate.
+Congress now has more Black women than ever before: 22 congresswomen and one senator, Kamala Harris, who is just the second to serve in that chamber and a prominent contender to be Biden’s running mate.

 The change has extended to state and local offices.
 Two black women are running for governor in Virginia, and if either of them win, she would become the nation’s first Black female governor.

 In Cobb County, Kellie Hill made history in June as one of two Black women elected to the Superior Court bench.
 When she first moved to Georgia 30 years ago, fellow lawyers assumed she was her secretary’s assistant.

 “I said for years, ‘Maybe one day they’ll be ready for me,’” Hill said.
 “And as exciting as it is to be the first, it’s a little unbelievable that we’re having a conversation about being the first in the year 2020.”